-- The Committee stressed that all organs of the Court must provide detailed 65. justification for any request for resources and emphasized the need for improvement in the presentation of their budgets, particularly the justifications of the requests for resources as this would impact on the ability of the Committee to make recommendations. - The Committee noted several examples of insufficient justification for the requested resources, especially in respect of travel, general contractual services, consultants and training.
-35 The Committee also noted several examples of good justification for the requests.
-36 - The Committee welcomed the improvement in the presentation of the performance indicators by the Court.
+- 64. The Committee also recommended that the reports of the Oversight Committee on permanent premises to the Assembly contain a table, which reflects the total costs invested in the project since the beginning of the project, including those contained in the regular budget so that the total cost of the permanent premises project is available. - 65.
+The Committee stressed that all organs of the Court must provide detailed justification for any request for resources and emphasized the need for improvement in the presentation of their budgets, particularly the justifications of the requests for resources as this would impact on the ability of the Committee to make recommendations. - 66.
+The Committee noted several examples of insufficient justification for the requested resources, especially in respect of travel, general contractual services, consultants and training.35 The Committee also noted several examples of good justification for the requests.36 - 67.
+The Committee welcomed the improvement in the presentation of the performance indicators by the Court.
 However, it recommended further improvement in the performance indicators provided by Chambers in Major Programme I, especially in respect of judicial performance and looked forward to receiving reviewed performance indicators as had been requested by the Committee at its sixteenth session.37